George Washington Vanderbilt II: Family

 On June 1, 1898, Vanderbilt married Edith Stuyvesant Dresser (January 17, 1873 – December 21, 1958) at the American Cathedral in Paris, France.
 George and Edith had one daughter together, Cornelia Stuyvesant Vanderbilt (August 22, 1900 - February 7, 1976).

-In 1912, George and Edith booked passage on the doomed Titanic, but they changed their plans at the last minute via telephone, instead sailing on her sister ship, the Olympic.
-The Olympic left port before Titanic, and the Vanderbilts arrived in New York before the sinking.
+In 1912, George and Edith booked passage on the doomed Titanic, but they changed their plans at the last minute via telephone, instead sailing on her sister ship, Olympic.
+Olympic left port before Titanic, and the Vanderbilts arrived in New York before the sinking.
 Accounts vary, but it has been suggested that a family member (reportedly his wife's well-travelled sister) warned the pair from travelling on Titanic, saying, "so many things can go wrong on a maiden voyage".
-According to Vanderbilt family history, George's mother had a premonition about Titanic and advised George from boarding.
-It's possible both warnings were acknowledged and heeded.
+It's possible the warning was acknowledged and heeded.
 In any case, Edith, in a letter to her friend Emily Ford Skeel (sister of Paul Leicester Ford), explained: "For no reason whatsoever we decided to sail on the Olympic and had only 18 hours to get ready in.
 We were homesick, and simply felt we must get home, and changed our ship, as I say, at the Eleventh hour!"
-Unfortunately, however, a servant to the Vanderbilts, Frederick Wheeler, perished aboard Titanic in second class, as, due to the close timing of their switch, the Vanderbilts were forced to leave most of their luggage aboard Titanic, and so Wheeler retained his ticket to travel with it.
+Unfortunately, however, a servant to the Vanderbilts, Edwin "Fred" Wheeler, perished aboard Titanic in second class, as, due to the close timing of their switch, the Vanderbilts were forced to leave most of their luggage aboard Titanic, and so Wheeler retained his ticket to travel with it.